MattFiler/OpenCAGE/README.md

 2. Find a mod you want to install and download it.
 3. Extract the ZIP and copy the mod folder within it.
 Do not copy the individual files, but the directory they are in.
 4. Navigate to your Alien: Isolation directory and go to "DATA", "MODS".
 Paste your mod folder here.
-5. Launch "Mod Tools.exe" and press "Load".
+5. Launch the mod tools and press "Load".
 Find your newly downloaded mod in the list and select it.
 6. You will be shown an overview of the mod - press the install button and yes when asked to confirm.

 Your mod is now installed!
 You can easily switch to other mods by selecting them from the same load list and pressing install again.